 High-value nutrition products are a growing and important industry for New Zealand.
 Read about the process in Developing healthy food products – an introduction.

-Guiding food choices looks at energy needs and how systems like the Health Star Rating system or the Heart Foundation Tick provide guidance on choosing healthier food options.
+Guiding food choices looks at energy needs and how systems like the Health Star Rating system provide guidance on choosing healthier food options.

 Health claims and food products covers what, and what not, manufacturers are able to claim about their food products.

 The first 5-year review of the Health Star Rating system was completed in August 2019, with a series of recommendations for improvements, the report can be accessed here.

 The aim of this activity is to make an appealing snack bar while understanding that energy from food components should match energy needs.
 Older students can determine the nutritional values of their snack bars and use the online on the page Calculating and applying Health Star Ratings to obtain an estimated Health Star Rating.